JungleComputing/mpj/examples/README.txt

-This directory contains a collection of MPJ/Ibis programs, tests and benchmarks, organized into a number of sub-directories:
+This directory contains a collection of MPJ/Ibis example programs.

-misc            Some small applications and benchmarks jgfBenchsuite   Java Grande Forum Benchsuite: low-level, kernel and applications tests           mpiJava's test suite.
+asp             All pairs shortest path latency		Benchmark measuring the round-trip latency ObjectPingPong  Benchmark measuring the round-trip time of objects sor             Successive overrelaxation

+build.xml	Ant build file for building these examples.